sweattep/ancient_quotes/README.md

 >Indeed, your written instructions make me happy.
 They are my best friends.

 >Next, I decided to consider wisdom, as well as foolish behavior and ideas.
 For what more can the king's successor do than what the king has already done?

+>When the day's cool breeze comes up and the shadows lengthen, I will get myself to the mountain of myrrh, to the hill of frankincense